Andrew Prine: Westerns and television: 1960s

-In 1962, Prine landed a lead role with Earl Holliman in the 28-episode series Wide Country, a drama about two brothers who are rodeo performers.
-After the cancellation of Wide Country, Prine continued to work throughout the 1960s and 1970s, and in such television series as Gunsmoke, Bonanza, The Virginian, Wagon Train, Dr. Kildare, Cannon, Barnaby Jones, Baretta, Combat!, Hawaii Five-O, Twelve O'Clock High, and The Bionic Woman.
-He played Dr. Richard Kimble's brother Ray in an important first-season episode of The Fugitive.
+In 1962, Prine landed the lead role of Andy Guthrie with Earl Holliman in the 28-episode NBC series Wide Country, a drama about two brothers who are rodeo performers that aired between 1962 and 1963.
+He learnt from rodeo performer and technical advisor Slim Pickens.
+Prine later credited Holliman for the quality of the series, in terms of rewriting the script and his dedication.
+After the cancellation of Wide Country, Prine continued to work throughout the 1960s in such Western television series as Gunsmoke, Bonanza, The Virginian, and Wagon Train.

+His other television appearances included the non-Western series Dr. Kildare, Cannon, Combat!, and Twelve O'Clock High.
+He played Dr. Richard Kimble's brother Ray in a notable first-season episode of The Fugitive.